-"Pawnshop loans are nearly all state-regulated, and 'finance charges' can vary from 5 percent per month to 25 percent per month.
-In Indiana, the 'interest rate' is capped at 36 percent APR or 3 percent per month, but pawnshops can charge an additional 20 percent per month service charge, making the total allowable finance charge 23 percent per month," says Krupnik.
+"Pawnshop loans are nearly all state-regulated, and 'finance charges' can vary from 5% per month to 25% per month.
+In Indiana, the 'interest rate' is capped at 36% APR or 3% per month, but pawnshops can charge an additional 20%-per-month service charge, making the total allowable finance charge 23% per month," says Krupnik.

-"These are what we call 'safety net loans' and are usually for life emergencies."
+"These are what we call 'safety net loans' and are usually for life emergencies," Murphy says.
 The typical fee, he adds, is often lower than the cost of a bounced check or a disconnected utility.

 The bottom line: Make sure the pawnbroker clearly explains all the fees involved in your loan before you finalize the transaction.
 These terms also should be listed on your pawn ticket.